-- 9. Install the four screws to secure the new heat-sink-and-fan assembly in diagonal sequence.
-Do not over-tighten the screws. - a.
-Partially tighten screw , then fully tighten screw , and then fully tighten screw . - b.
-Partially tighten screw , then fully tighten screw , and then fully tighten screw . - 10.
-Connect the heat-sink-and-fan-assembly cable to the microprocessor fan connector on the system board.
-See "Parts on the system board" on page 42.
+- c.
+Follow the following sequence to install the four screws to secure the new heat-sink-and-fan assembly.
+Do not over-tighten the screws. - Partially tighten screw a, then fully tighten screw , and then fully tighten screw a. - Partially tighten screw , then fully tighten screw , and then fully tighten screw .

+d.
+Connect the heat-sink-and-fan assembly cable to the microprocessor fan connector on the system board.
+See "Parts on the system board" on page 39.

-- To work with another piece of hardware, go to the appropriate section. - To complete the installation or replacement, go to "Completing the parts replacement" on page 198.
+- To work with another piece of hardware, go to the appropriate section. - To complete the installation or replacement, go to "Completing the parts replacement" on page 191.